kqdtran/learning-lab/stack/PITCHME.md

 - Also known as immutable or rolling deployment
 - Once the new set of instances (green) is ready, we register it behind the ELB
 - At the same time, we deregister the old set (blue)
-- Minimal downtime, if any, because of the routing switch
+- Minimal downtime, if any, thanks to the one and only routing switch

 ---

 ## Developer Access

+- An SSH bastion account to connect to the database
+- Github accounts to contribute code
-- TODO
+- Quorum accounts (dev/prod)
+- AWS accounts, if needed for a project
+- IMPORTANT: please turn on 2FA for all of your Quorum accounts

++++

+- Authenticating to bastion is always the first step
+- IP-limited access to all non-client-facing servers
+- Needs to access Quorum from home?
+VPN!

 ---